 For Bowl & Basket, “it was important to bring forward quality, freshness, the ingredients, the taste level—all of the components integral to a food brand,” Kind said.
-Paperbird, she added, is about “bringing whimsy and voice to a somewhat dull category” of household goods.
+Paperbird is about “bringing whimsy and voice to a somewhat dull category” of household goods, she said.

 Chris Skyers, VP of own brands for Wakefern, said new product introductions come “at a transformational moment” for ShopRite as it acknowledges progress by competitors and a changing consumer.